6 hospitalized after shooting breaks out at California party

 Investigators found 94 shell cases and three live rounds at the scene.

-The partygoers reported seeing four men driving away in a white car, the lieutenant said.
+The partygoers reported seeing four men driving away in a white car, the lieutenant said, and investigators were trying to determine whether they attended the party or were participants of a drive-by shooting.

+Since March 19, California’s social distancing order has banned nonessential gatherings of any number of people.
+The state’s 40 million residents are told to only leave their homes for “essential” reasons, such as to get medications, shop for groceries and supplies, care for family members and exercise outdoors.

+The state has more than 21,000 confirmed COVID-19 cases and nearly 600 deaths, according to data compiled by Johns Hopkins University.